base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 ## Test Your Paymaster policy

-We will now test the policy that was created.
+You will now test the policy that was created.

 :::info The Use of Foundry

-In this tutorial, we use foundry to create two key pairs that will allow us to create Smart Accounts that we will sponsor transactions on behalf of.
+In this tutorial, You use foundry to create two key pairs that will allow us to create Smart Accounts that you will sponsor transactions on behalf of.
 You will **not** need to send any funds (ETH) to these wallets.
 You may use private keys of wallets you own as an alternative.

 Foundry depends on Rust to work.
 If you do not have rust install: